Atticus29/dataJitsu/bugs.md

 - [ ] Gi/Nogi on match-display says false

 # Mysteriously failing tests

+# Resolved issues
-- [ ] annotate a move once and when it is done it does it again and finds the previous options unselected //TODO can't figure out why the button is not disabling.
+- [x] annotate a move once and when it is done it does it again and finds the previous options unselected //TODO can't figure out why the button is not disabling.
 Seems to work fine when not in testing mode

-# Resolved issues
+- [x] Clicking the stuff deepest into the tree no longer works
 - [x] should have begin move disabled and end move enabled after done have been clicked //TODO can't figure out why the button is not disabling.
 Seems to work fine when not in testing mode
 - [x] If you log out and then try to click on annotate a video, it takes you to the lost page. // Seems to be resolved, although logging out with the dev console open is an issue and sometimes even without, logging out looks inconsistent
 - [x] The first time you annotate a move, the annotation button toggles don't enable and disable as expected, but after that, they do